mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 ## To create a service account for Edge-LB
 1. Open a shell terminal where you have access to the [DC/OS Enterprise command-line interface (CLI)](/mesosphere/dcos/2.0/cli/enterprise-cli/#installing-the-dcos-enterprise-cli).

-1. Create a public/private key pair and save each value into a separate file by running a command similar to the following:
+1. Create a public/private key pair and save each value into a separate file:

     ```bash
     dcos security org service-accounts keypair edge-lb-private-key.pem edge-lb-public-key.pem